mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 #### 0:00

-**Katagiri Roshi:** ... the first Ching is exactly C-h-i-n-g, and then C-h - apostrophe - i-n-g. *(He pronounces Ching Ch’ing.)* “Ching Ch’ings Sound of Raindrops.”
+**Katagiri Roshi:** ... the first Ching is exactly C-h-i-n-g, the second one [is] C-h - apostrophe - i-n-g. *[He pronounces Ching Ch’ing.]* “Ching Ch’ings Sound of Raindrops.”

 The Pointer: